wavefrontHQ/docs/pages/doc/query_language_reference.md

 ## Tags in Queries
 <ul>
 <li>Source tags are a way to group sources together.
 For example, if you have two sources, <span style="color:#d63a36;font-weight:bold">appServer15</span> and <span style="color:#d63a36;font-weight:bold">appServer16</span>, you could add the source tag <span style="color:#2770e8;font-weight:bold">app</span> to both of them to specify that they are both app servers.
 Source tags aid in querying by grouping sources together.
 You can query ts(<span style="color:#08838c;font-weight:bold">cpu.load.metric</span>, <span style="color:#2770e8;font-weight:bold">tag=app</span>) instead of ts(<span style="color:#08838c;font-weight:bold">cpu.load.metric</span>, <span style="color:#d63a36;font-weight:bold">source=appServer15</span> or <span style="color:#d63a36;font-weight:bold">source=appServer16</span>).
 Both queries yield the same result as long as the <span style="color:#d63a36;font-weight:bold">app</span> tag is added to <span style="color:#d63a36;font-weight:bold">source=appServer15</span> and <span style="color:#d63a36;font-weight:bold">source=appServer16</span>.
 You add source tags to sources in the Browse &gt; Sources page and through the API.</li>
 <li><span style="color:#3a0699;font-weight:bold">Point tags</span> are an additional way to describe metrics.
 An example of a point tag is <span style="color:#3a0699;font-weight:bold">region=us-west-2b</span>.
-Point tags are added to a point when points are ingested through the Wavefront proxy.</li>
+Point tags are added to a point when points are ingested through the Wavefront proxy or a cloud integration.</li>
 <li>Example: To query a point <span style="color:#08838c;font-weight:bold">cpu.load.metric</span>, source <span style="color:#d63a36;font-weight:bold">app2</span>, and point tag <span style="color:#3a0699;font-weight:bold">region=us-west-2b</span>, specify ts(<span style="color:#08838c;font-weight:bold">cpu.load.metric</span>, <span style="color:#3a0699;font-weight:bold">region=us-west-2b </span>and <span style="color:#d63a36;font-weight:bold">source=app2</span>).</li></ul>

 ## Variables in Queries
 <ul>
-<li>Query line variables allow you to refer to a query line as a variable in a different query line within a chart.
+<li>A query line variable allows you to refer to a query line as a variable in a different query line within a chart.
 The query line variable name is based on the query line name.
 The query line name, which can be found directly to the left of the query field, is referenced in a separate query line as <span style="color:#008a09;font-weight:bold">${queryLineName}</span>.
 For example, if you have a query line named queryLine1 with ts(<span style="color:#08838c;font-weight:bold">requests.latency</span>) as the <span style="color:#3a0699;font-weight:bold">expression</span>, you can enter <span style="color:#008a09;font-weight:bold">${queryLine1}</span> in a separate query field in that single chart to reference ts(<span style="color:#08838c;font-weight:bold">requests.latency</span>).
 If a query line and dashboard variable share the same name, then the query line variable overrides the dashboard variable for that chart.
 The query line being referenced must be a complete expression.</li>

-<li>Aliases define any ts() expression as an alias within that single query line using a SQL-style as alias.
-The syntax of an alias is: (<span style="color:#3a0699;font-weight:bold">expression</span> as <span style="color:#008a09;font-weight:bold">&lt;aliasName&gt;</span>).
-Assuming you use (<span style="color:#3a0699;font-weight:bold">expression</span> as <span style="color:#008a09;font-weight:bold">myAlias</span>) when defining the alias, you reference this alias as $myAlias.
-You can use $myAlias multiple times in that query line, and define multiple aliases within a query line.
-We recommend using alias names that are three letters or longer; specifically, you can't use the SI prefixes (such as k, G, or T) as alias names, and numeric characters are allowed only at the end of the alias name ($test123 is ok, but not $1test or $test4test).
-Example: (ts(requests.latency) as test - mavg(120m, $test)) / sqrt(mvar(120m, $test)).</li>
+<li>An alias defines any ts() expression as an alias within that single query line using a SQL-style "as" alias.
+The syntax of an alias is: <span style="color:#3a0699;font-weight:bold">expression</span> <span style="font-weight:bold">as</span> <span style="color:#008a09;font-weight:bold">&lt;aliasName&gt;</span>.
+If you define <span style="color:#3a0699;font-weight:bold">expression</span> <span style="font-weight:bold">as</span> <span style="color:#008a09;font-weight:bold">myAlias</span>, you reference the alias as <span style="color:#008a09;font-weight:bold">$myAlias</span>.
+You can use <span style="color:#008a09;font-weight:bold">$myAlias</span> multiple times in that query line, and define multiple aliases within a query line.
+Example: ts(<span style="color:#08838c;font-weight:bold">requests.latency</span>) <span style="font-weight:bold">as</span> <span style="color:#008a09;font-weight:bold">test</span>, used as follows: mavg(120m, <span style="color:#008a09;font-weight:bold">$test</span>)) / sqrt(mvar(120m, <span style="color:#008a09;font-weight:bold">$test</span>)).
+We recommend using alias names that are three letters or longer; specifically, you can't use the SI prefixes (such as k, G, or T) as alias names, and numeric characters are allowed only at the end of the alias name ($test123 is ok, but not $1test or $test4test). </li>

-<li>Dashboard variables are defined for a dashboard and then used within any query line in every chart associated with that dashboard.
-Dashboard variables can replace any string of text rather than a complete expression like query line variables and aliases.
-If you define dashvar at the dashboard level, you can then refer to <span style="color:#008a09;font-weight:bold">${dashvar}</span> within any query line of any chart of that dashboard.
-You can use both aliases, query line variables, and dashboard variables in the same line; indeed, you can even use the same variable name for a dashboard and an alias (though we don't recommend it).
-See <a href="dashboard_variables.html">Dashboard Variables</a> for additional information about all 3 types of dashboard variables (simple, list, dynamic).</li></ul>
+<li>A dashboard variable is defined for a dashboard and then can be used within any query line in every chart associated with that dashboard.
+A dashboard variable can replace any string of text, as opposed to a query line variable and alias which must be a complete expression.
+If you define <span style="color:#008a09;font-weight:bold">dashvar</span> in a dashboard, you can then refer to <span style="color:#008a09;font-weight:bold">${dashvar}</span> within any query line of any chart in that dashboard.
+You can use aliases, query line variables, and dashboard variables in the same query line; indeed, you can even use the same variable name for a dashboard and an alias (though we don't recommend it).
+See <a href="dashboards_variables.html">Dashboard Variables</a> for additional information.</li></ul>

 <span id="aggregate"></span>

 ## Aggregate and Raw Aggregate Functions
 Aggregate and raw aggregate functions provide a way to combine (aggregate) multiple series into a single series.
 Standard aggregate functions first interpolate the points of the underlying set of series, and then apply the aggregate function to the interpolated series.
 Raw aggregate functions do not interpolate the underlying series before aggregation.
 Raw functions aggregate data points by time buckets.
+For further information, see [Standard Versus Raw Aggregate Functions](query_language_aggregate_functions).

 <table style="width: 100%;">
 <colgroup>